96. Nietzsche Part II, Earthbound in a Transcendent Universe, a Recipe for Madness

 Byzantine Icon of the Holy Family

-In modern times, we often think of art as a means to describe the reality of life or more narrowly the reality if the inner life of the artist.
+In modern times, we often think of art as a means to describe the reality of life or, more narrowly, the reality of the inner life of the artist.
 Iconography is an artform that describes reality, but the reality that it points to is purely heavenly and not earthly.
-Least of all, does it reveal anything about the artist itself which we have become so accostomed to in modern times.
+Least of all, does it reveal anything about the artist himself which we have become so accostomed to in modern times.
 Rather, the iconographer humbles himself completly to the heavenly reality that he is attempting to portray.

-But don’t be fool; this art form didn’t die out.
+But don’t be fooled.
+This art form didn’t die out.
 It has been alive and well since its inception and continues to flourish today.
 Iconography attracts young artists, especially those looking for a way out of the cul-de-sac of modernism.

 Continue reading “91.
 Iconography – An Artform Beyond This World”